How I came off heroin

 Eight months after I came off drugs I went back to hospital with a sore chest.
 I was horrified when the doctors told me I had bacteria in my heart valve, kidney failure, blood poisoning and blood clots in my lungs and legs.

 My health deteriorated very quickly.
-I ‘technically’ died three times in intensive care and had to stay in hospital for three-and-a-half months.
-I eventually recovered, but I’m still suffering.
-I get pains in my chest, which the doctors tell me will never go away.
+Technically, I died three times in intensive care and had to stay in hospital for three-and-a-half months.
+I eventually recovered, but am still suffering.
+I regularly get pains in my chest, which the doctors tell me will never go away.
 Apparently, my body was so reliant on heroin that even when I stopped using it continued to rot away my insides.

 I’m still in recovery, but life is so much better

-But my life has completely changed since I came off heroin.
+My life has completely changed since I came off heroin.
 I’ve got a new boyfriend – who’s never touched heroin – and we’re really happy.
 We have a two-year-old daughter and are planning on getting married soon.
-My boyfriend has a good job and I’ve recently starting working as an administrator after getting my HNC.
+My boyfriend has a good job and I’ve recently started working as an administrator after getting qualified.
+Honestly, my family is how I came off heroin.

+Don’t get me wrong – it hasn’t been a bed of roses.
 Throughout my recovery food has been a big comfort to me, so I’ve put on a lot of weight.
 I’m now very self-conscious about my appearance, so don’t go out much – I worry about people judging me.
-I know I have to do something about it so I’m trying to lose a few pounds; my family are my comfort now, not junk food.
+I know I have to do something about it so I’m trying to lose a few pounds; my family is my comfort now, not junk food.

-It’s been a slow and painful process but I’m really proud of what I’ve achieved so far – I went off the rails, but I’m happy to say that I’ve nearly got myself together.
-In a few months I’m hoping to come off dihydrocodeine and then I’ll be completely free of drugs for good.
+It’s been a slow and painful process but I’m really proud of what I’ve achieved so far.
+I went off the rails for a while, but I’m happy to say that I’ve nearly got myself together.
+In a few months I’m hoping to come off dihydrocodeine and then I’ll be completely drugs free.

 *Name has been changed.